Defender API: Features, Functionality, and Usage

 Adversary types.
 If not specified, all objects are returned.
 Examples: "C2C", "Malware", "DGA", "Mining", "Spam", "Phishing"

-The /spambox endpoints contain detailed compromise activity detected to adversaries found on your inbox, categorized according to threat type, regardless of being contacted or not.
+The /spambox endpoints contain detailed compromise activity detected to adversaries related to Lumu Email Intelligence, categorized according to threat type, regardless of being contacted or not.
 For the GET endpoint queries., the default values are used for all parameters.
-For getting started with Lumu Email, consult our documentation.
+To get started with Lumu Email Intelligence, consult our documentation.

-Get a paginated summary of the adversaries found on your inbox.
+Get a paginated summary of the adversaries related to Lumu Email Intelligence.

 Query Params